Security proofs for practical QKD: variations, techniques, gaps, and limitations: Conclusion

 Our aim is to serve both as a primer for newcomers entering the field and as a resource for experienced researchers seeking to critically evaluate or build upon existing proof strategies.
 To our knowledge, this is the most comprehensive review of QKD security proofs to date.

-As demonstrated throughout this review, no single publication currently offers a complete and rigorous security proof for a fully specified, practically relevant QKD protocol. \footnote{Although, as we stated earlier, Ref.~\cite{mizutani2025protocolleveldescriptionselfcontainedsecurity} is a recent promising attempt at meeting this high standard, and is currently undergoing scrutiny from the community.} While significant progress has been made and most of the essential tools now exist, they have yet to be combined in a precise and correct manner to yield a certifiable proof.
-Achieving such a proof is critical for advancing QKD from experimental demonstrations to practical deployment.
+As demonstrated throughout this review, no single publication currently offers a complete and rigorous security proof for a fully specified, practically relevant QKD protocol.
+While significant progress has been made and most of the essential tools now exist, they have yet to be combined in a precise and correct manner to yield a certifiable proof.
+Refs.~\cite{mizutani2025protocolleveldescriptionselfcontainedsecurity,inprep_BDR3} are some recent promising attempts at meeting this high standard, and are currently undergoing scrutiny from the community.
+Achieving such a proof along with its scrutiny, is critical for advancing QKD from experimental demonstrations to practical deployment.
 This remains an important open problem for the field.